muratcorlu/email-client-settings/README.md

-# Documentation Generator E-mail Client Settings
+# Documentation Generator for E-mail Client Settings

 This is Jekyll based documentation generator for Email Client Settings with given SMTP/POP/IMAP settings.
 You can generate a custom documentation for your Email Server to share with your customers.